 The Avro RJ fleet, which eventually stabilised at 20 RJ100s, has been the regional backbone of Swiss European operations serving dozens of cities across the Continent.

-BAE Systems Regional Aircraft has held its Flight Operations Support Conference every year since 2006 and this year there are attendees from airlines, training organisations, specialist suppliers and aircraft lessors.
+BAE Systems Air Prestwick has held its Flight Operations Support Conference every year since 2006 and this year there are attendees from airlines, training organisations, specialist suppliers and aircraft lessors.
 It was followed by the 19th Performance and Dispatch Course, which has also proven popular over the years.

 For more information, please contact:

 Dorway Public Relations